retirement_assets

 Roth Conversion Gotchas

 1. You withdraw/convert now at a (significantly) higher tax rate than you will face in your future.
-Converting into the 24% bracket might save you even if you expect to be in the 22% bracket, but converting into the 32% bracket will likely not help - at least this is the conventional wisdom.
+Converting into the 24% bracket might save you even if you expect to be in the 22% bracket, but converting into the 32% bracket will likely not help - at least this is the conventional wisdom, and I believe it is, like much conventional wisdom, is incomplete and does not apply universally.
+Indeed, exploring the veracity of the conventional wisdom is one of the reasons I created the retirement optimizer.
+Let’s say I have a healthy dose of skepticism.

-3. You convert before you’re 59.5 and do not have funds to pay the taxes AND/or that conversion pushes you into a higher taxation situation.
+2. You convert before you’re 59.5 and do not have funds to pay the taxes AND/or that conversion pushes you into a significantly higher taxation situation.

-8. You have to pay conversion taxes solely from the IRA withdrawals.
-This is not always a bad thing.
+7. You have to pay conversion taxes solely from the IRA withdrawals.
+This is not always the bad thing the pundits claim it is.

-9. You plan to make relatively large annual withdrawals.
+8. You plan to make relatively large annual withdrawals.
 For example, assume you’re 59 now and your IRA balance is 1M.
 It grows at a steady 8% annually.
 In 3 years you start taking 70K (adjusted for inflation, so actually 77k), at age 75 your RMD will be less than your planned annual withdrawal and remain so to age 99.
-This is “living on the edge”, but if you have other assets (Roth, Brokerage)
+This is “living on the edge”, because any other income may push you into higher taxes and/or IRMAA penalties, but it may well be a scenario where conversions does not gain anything (financially).

 There are more than a dozen ways that not doing a conversion (to Roth or brokerage) can result in less spendable money and reduce spendable asset value.
 These scenarios mostly affect those with proportionately large IRA/401K balances.
 Even modest IRA/401K balances can significantly improve their asset balance and spendable cash through thoughtful withdrawals and conversions.